Aspen Wind in Cheyenne, WY

 Pros

-• pro Michele (Executive Director) and Marcie (Assistant Clinical Services Director) go above and beyond for residents and families.
+• pro Michele and Marcie go above and beyond for residents and families.

-• pro Heather (Activities Director) is amazing and ensures everyone is included in all activities.
+• pro Heather the activities director ensures everyone is included in activities.

-• pro Donald (Maintenance Director) and his team do an awesome job keeping the building looking amazing.
+• pro The maintenance team keeps the building looking amazing.

-• pro Vanessa in transportation is a doll and ensures loved ones are well taken care of.
+• pro Vanessa in transportation ensures loved ones are well taken care of.

-• pro The staff, both administrative and medical, went above and beyond to care for residents.
+• pro The staff went above and beyond to care for residents, showing true compassion.

 Cons

-• pro The facility wouldn't tell the family if the grandmother had fallen or was injured.
+• pro The staff wouldn't inform the family if the grandmother had fallen or been injured.

-• pro They didn't follow through on almost anything they said they would to improve her health, mood, or sociability.
+• pro They didn't follow through on almost anything they promised to improve her health, mood, or sociability.

 • pro The place pretty much killed the father in less than three weeks.